YashDaga874/yoga-therapy/METHODOLOGY.md

 1. **Disease Association**: RCT must be associated with at least one disease that the practice treats
 2. **Practice Matching**:
-   - **Specific Match**: RCT mentions the practice by name (Sanskrit or English)
+   - **Specific Match**: RCT mentions the practice by name (Sanskrit or English) - exact match required
-   - **Category Match**: RCT mentions the practice category (e.g., "Pranayama")
+   - **Category Match**: RCT mentions the practice category (e.g., "Pranayama") - all practices in that category for the associated disease are counted
 3. **RCT Count Calculation**:
    - For each practice-disease combination, count all matching RCTs
    - Higher count = stronger evidence
+   - Count is automatically recalculated when:
+     - A new RCT is added with matching practices
+     - An RCT is deleted or modified
-   - Count is recalculated when practice category or disease associations change
+     - Practice category or disease associations change
+   - The system uses `recalculate_practice_rct_count()` function to maintain accuracy
+4. **Automatic Increment/Decrement**: When RCTs are added or removed, practice RCT counts are automatically updated

 ### 5.3 Evidence-Based Prioritization